1: Lost and Found

 The ethics of the data-driven economy.
 To include: data metaphors and ideologies, ‘surveillance capitalism’, definitions of privacy, de-ID and re-ID, data protection law (including GDPR), design strategies for fair exchange, data friction and materialisation, technical interventions inc. ‘pocket AI’ and differential privacy.

-Ethical ideas introduced: utilitarianism & consequentialism, scientific morality, the precautionary principle, the designated dissenter, privacy by design.
+Ethical ideas introduced: slippery slope arguments, consequentialism & utilitarianism, scientific morality, the precautionary principle, privacy by design.

 5: Seeing Through New Eyes

 Exploring a world augmented by burgeoning intelligence.
-To include: computer vision and the 'robot-readable world', the divisive potential of AR, the ethics of autonomous vehicles (aka ‘the trolley problem is a red herring’), the linguistic effects of conversation with machines, the impact of ‘bug-ridden everything’.
+To include: computer vision and the 'robot-readable world', the divisive potential of AR, the ethics of autonomous vehicles (aka ‘the trolley problem is a red herring’), the linguistic effects of conversation with machines, the impact of ‘bug-ridden everything’, explainable algorithms.

 Ethical ideas introduced: trolley problem, autonomy, the social contract.